 How About Dessert?

 An absolutely charming experience to have in Japantown is traditional English tea at Crown & Crumpet Tea Salon complete with fluffy scones, jam, and cream.
 The décor is, as I once described to a friend, “aggressively adorable” with pink trimmings, lace doilies and decorative homages to England.
-It’s located in the New People building where you can also find a movie theater and a glimpse of Japanese street fashion.
-Back at the Japan Center mall, Sophie’s Crepes has amazing… you guessed it: ice cream crepes!
-Matcha Cafe Maiko on the mall’s lower level is know for matcha ice cream (a bold green tea flavor).
+It’s located in the New People building where you can also find a movie theater and a shops with eclectic Japanese street fashion.
+Back at the Japan Center mall, Sophie’s Crepes has amazing ice cream crepes and Matcha Cafe Maiko is know for matcha ice cream (a bold green tea flavor).

 Ice cream in Japantown